awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.04.md

    </html>
    ```
 **Note**
 `ExpressionAttributeNames` provides name substitution\.
-This is used because `year` is a reserved word in DynamoDB—you can't use it directly in any expression, including `KeyConditionExpression`\.
+This is used because `year` is a reserved word in Amazon DynamoDB\.
+You can't use it directly in any expression, including `KeyConditionExpression`\.
 For this reason, you use the expression attribute name `#yr`\.
 `ExpressionAttributeValues` provides value substitution\.
 This is used because you can't use literals in any expression, including `KeyConditionExpression`\.
 For this reason, you use the expression attribute value `:yyyy`\.

 1. Open the `MoviesQuery01.html` file in your browser\.